 If there is a custody order in place, can I take my kids out of the state?

-It depends.
-Generally, whether you can take your child out of the state for a short period of time depends on what your custody order says.
-The custody order may allow you to take your child out of the state, prohibit you from taking the kids out of the state, or it may not address this issue at all.
+The custody order may allow you to take your child out of the state, prohibit you from taking your child out of the state, or it may not address this issue at all.
 If it does not address the issue, you may need either the consent of the other parent or permission from the judge.
 The judge may require that you post a bond or other security conditioned upon the return of the child to the state.1

 If you would like to move to another state with your child, then you may have to ask the court’s permission (called a removal application).
 If you and the other parent share custody, and you want to move to another state with your child, then the court views this as if you had asked for a modification of custody.
 This means that the judge will look at this in the same way as if you had asked the court to take custody away from the other parent and give it to you.
 To get custody modified, you must convince the judge that there is “a substantial change in circumstances from the time the current custody arrangement was established,” and that a transfer of custody would be in the best interest of your child.1